 A component is a reusable building block for a UI.

 Qt Design Studio comes with preset components that you can use in your UI by creating instances of them.
 These are similar to Symbols in Sketch or Prefab in Unity.

 Some of the preset components represent simple shapes, text, or images, while others represent complex UI controls with full functionality, such as spin boxes or sliders.
 You can also add instances of preset 3D components to your UIs.
-You can find all the preset components in Library.
+You can find all the preset components in Components.

 A component is specified within one file (with the file extension ui.qml or .qml).
 For example, a Button component may be defined in Button.ui.qml.
 Typically, the visual appearance of a component is defined in a UI file.
 To create component files, you can use wizard templates, or move component instances into separate component files.

 Read more about components: